bayerf42/Lox68k/doc/lox68k.md

 due to its small size and simplicity it's very well suited as a scripting language for a single board computer with very restricted resources.

-The Lox68K port also contains several [native functions](natives.md) to access the Kit peripherals and to integrate machine level coding.
+The Lox68K port contains [many extensions](extensions.md) to make it a useful programming system including access to the Kit's peripherals and integrating machine level coding.
 I wish I had such a system in the 80ies when learning computing, but had to use stupid BASIC...

-For testing and comparison, I also added a few `#ifdef`s to the source to be able to compile it as Windows/Linux executables, too.
+For testing and comparison, Lox68k compiles to Windows/Linux executables, too.

 ## Prerequisites